Mynusjanai/flatiron-phase1-yelp/README.md

 Further analyses could yield additional insights to further improve our business process methods and our data analysis results:

 - **Better prediction of business demand.** This modeling could use already available data, such as Census demographics data and Consumer Surveys, to better determine the demand for the particular offering.
-- **Model need for business success indicators.** This modeling use other business-financials-health relevant data to incorporate into our captured businesses to determine further correlations and better predictive outcomes
+- **Model need for business success indicators.** This modeling uses other business-financials-health relevant data to incorporate into our captured businesses to determine further correlations and better predictive outcomes.
 <br>
 <br>